Preventing Image Bandwidth Theft With .htaccess

 Potential Problems

-Like the PHP solution, this method relies on the HTTP_REFERER variable (the variable that contains information about the referring page) being properly sent by the visitor's browser.
-A number of modern browsers as well as some of the anonymous surfing proxies and firewalls allow the user to change this header.
-These browsers or proxies will thus either transmit HTTP_REFERER headers that have some user-specified value or not bother to transmit them at all.
-There are also buggy browsers around that unpredictably transmit the wrong HTTP_REFERER header on occasion.
+Like the PHP solution, this method relies on the HTTP_REFERER header being properly sent by the visitor's browser to your site.
+Some browsers, anonymous surfing proxies and personal firewalls allow the user to change what is sent.
+These software or proxies may thus (potentially) transmit HTTP_REFERER headers with some user-specified value.

-When this occurs your visitor will either not view the image even when he is on your site (which means that your own page will have broken link images), or he may be able to view your images even when it is displayed on the copyright infringing thief's site.
+When this occurs, the image will not appear even when the visitor is on your site (which means that your own page will have broken link images), or it may appear even when it is displayed on the thief's site.

-Hopefully the percentage of people who encounter this is small, but you have to be aware that these situations do occur.
+Hopefully the percentage of people who encounter this is small, but be aware that these situations do occur.

 thesitewizard™ News Feed (RSS Site Feed) Subscribe to thesitewizard.com newsfeed